-Executive Directors are all designated as "Material Risk Takers" under the Regulator's Remuneration Code due to their material impact on the Society's risk profile.
-The remuneration package for Executive Directors is made up of the following components:
+Executive Directors are all designated as "Code Staff" under the Regulator's Remuneration Code due to their material impact on the Society's risk profile.
+The remuneration package for Executive Directors is made up of the following components.
+When determining Executive Director remuneration the Remuneration and Loans Committee also take into account the wider Society pay and bonus approaches.

-Component Level Basis Basic salary Salary level decisions are recommended to the Remuneration and Loans Committee Based on job content, responsibilities and remuneration levels for similar positions in financial services Pension Employer pension contribution is 13.5% of basic salary paid monthly into a group personal pension plan unless otherwise requested to be payable as a cash alternative.
-For newly appointed Executives / Executive Directors from 1 December 2018 the employer contribution is 8.5% of basic salary None of the executive directors are members of the (closed) final salary scheme Bonus No bonus will be paid in respect of the 2020 performance year.
-In 2020 some Executives did receive a payment from previous bonus years, because 40% of any bonus earned will be deferred over 3 years Earned on an annual basis and is determined by a combination of organisational and individual performance.
+Component Level Basis Basic salary Salary level decisions are recommended to the Remuneration and Loans Committee Based on job content, responsibilities and remuneration levels for similar positions in financial services Pension The pension contribution is 8.5% of basic salary (in line with industry guidance) This is paid monthly into a group personal pension plan unless otherwise requested to be payable as a cash alternative.
+For Executives appointed before 1 December 2018 the employer contribution remains at 13.5% of basic salary None of the executive directors are members of the (closed) final salary scheme Bonus Bonus payments reflect both overall organisation performance and individual recognition.
+The bonus scheme is discretionary, subject to review at least annually, and paid out only when affordable.
+Earned on an annual basis and is determined by a combination of organisational and individual performance.
 It is linked to appropriate risk management, financial performance, capital management, quality customer service, operational fitness and people engagement.
 These organisational metrics are linked to the business plan for the year and approved by the Remuneration and Loans Committee Other benefits Cash allowance (in lieu of a lease vehicle) of 10% of basic salary paid monthly through payroll.
 Income protection, death in service, private medical insurance and enhanced annual leave Benchmarked in line with the Sector Redundancy Enhanced redundancy scheme, which can pay up to 52 weeks of employment is based on length of service This scheme is non-contractual and has the facility to be changed or withdrawn at any time